AcecomFCUNI/danger-backend/readme.md

       }
       ```

+3. DataInEachDay: `/dataInEachDay`, it has a post method.
+This method has two different functionalities, according to the payload you send, here are some examples:

+    - To get the data from Peru (corresponding to an specific date):

+      ```json
+      {
+        "args": {
+          "name": "perú"
+        }
+      }
+      ```

+    - To get the data from a department (corresponding to an specific date):

+      ```json
+      {
+        "args": {
+          "name": "departmentName"
+        }
+      }
+      ```

+    - In case of success, for the payload previously, you will get the following responses (respectively):

+        1. Data from Peru:

+        ```json
+        {
+          "error": false,
+          "message": [
+            {
+              "cases": 1,
+              "createdAt": "YYYY-MM-DD",
+              "deaths": 0,
+              "discarded": 154,
+              "recovered": 0
+            }
+          ]
+        }
+        ```

+        2. Data from any department:

+        ```json
+        {
+          "error": false,
+          "message": [
+            {
+              "cases": 1,
+              "createdAt": "YYYY-MM-DD",
+              "deaths": 0
+            }
+          ]
+        }
+        ```

-3. DataPerDay: `/dataPerDay`, it has a post method.
+4. DataPerDay: `/dataPerDay`, it has a post method.
 This has two different functionalities, according to the payload you send, here are some examples:

     - To get the accumulated data from an specific date from Peru: